phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Enabled (1) by default.
+Enabled (1) by default (since 2.19).
 Set to 0 to disable use of ECE network capabilities.

 Note: Incorrect configuration of the ECE parameters on a system can adversely affect NCCL performance.
 Administrators should ensure ECE is correctly configured if it is enabled at the system level.